dez011/obs_recording_markers/README.md

 	crop cam and stack for vertical videos
 Manager: Automatically upload videos and organize

-ARGS:	arg	explanation
+ARGS:	arg - explanation

-	40:10	start:end format will clip 40 seconds back
+	40:10 - start:end format will clip 40 seconds back
 	        and 10 seconds forward from timestamp

-	10:10 mod	will modify last row and add (or subtract if - start or end) the seconds to start and/or end
+	10:10 mod - will modify last row and add (or subtract if - start or end) the seconds to start and/or end

-	del	will delete the last row
+	del - will delete the last row

-	01:30:05	hh:mm:ss fomrat will clip one hour thirty minutes and five seconds from captured time **mod doesn't work for this format
+	01:30:05 - hh:mm:ss fomrat will clip one hour thirty minutes and five seconds from captured time mod doesn't work for this format

 Restart OBS after adding the script
 You have to select a Python 3.6.X version folder

-*** OBS Filename Formatting: STREAM %MM-%DD-%YY
+*** OBS Filename Formatting (Stream is the name of your file, must have the date in that format,
+    do not check save file without spaces): STREAM %MM-%DD-%YY
 *** Copy the OBS Recording Path to the script Recording Path field
-*** Script Events path recommendation:
+*** Script Events path recommendation: Use/recording/path/SCRIPTS/Events.csv

-	Use/recording/path/SCRIPTS/Events.csv
+Exaple of how the hotkeys in tools -> scripts -> click ObsRecoirdingMarker.py Hotkey 1: 45:10
+Hotkey 2: 10:10
+Hotkey 3: 00:30:00
+Hotkey 4: 30:00 mod
+Hotkey 5: del